 According to a survey of 800 executives in the United States, cost savings is the primary driver of contracting.
 No doubt about it.
 Contracting cuts costs and sometimes quite dramatically.
 But if that’s your only reason for contracting, you’re missing the boat.
-Contracting is also powerful weapon that can transform your business.
-And if you’re not taking advantage of it, you’re costing you’re business revenue.
+Contracting is also a powerful weapon that can transform your business.
+And if you’re not taking advantage of it, you’re costing your business revenue.
 To get the most out of it, you must take a strategic approach.
-Only then will you be able to reap all its benefits — whether its tech support, customer service or any another process.
-Here are 6 worst contracting mistakes to avoid.
+Only then will you be able to reap all its benefits — whether it’s tech support, customer service, or any other process.
+Here are the 6 worst contracting mistakes to avoid.

 Enjoy Full Benefits

-Put simply, you need to do three things to enjoy full benefits of contracting — take a broader, long term approach, set pragmatic goals, and form a partnership with your provider.
+Put simply, you need to do three things to enjoy the full benefits of contracting — take a broader, long-term approach, set pragmatic goals, and form a partnership with your provider.

 More important, you need to avoid making key contracting mistakes.